The Book of Revelation, with concentration on introductory matters and exegesis

 • Analyze the meaning of the apocalyptic visions in the body of Revelation.

-Credit for the course requires a score of 70% or greater on three examinations, a research paper, and participation in threaded discussion.
+Credit for the course requires a score of 70% or greater on three multiple-choice examinations, and two research papers.
 Each graded element will count 20% of the course grade.
-A sample exam problem is given below.
+A sample multiple-choice exam problem is given below.

 The specific occasion that called forth the Apocalypse was (A) a disagreement between two women at Corinth, (B) a list of questions presented to John from Ephesus, (C) a man who was attempting to take over the Asian churches, (D) a need to encourage Christians.